TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 11/Deuteronomy 11.15.md

 ---

-And I will give grass in thy fields for thy cattle, and thou shalt eat and be full.
+I will give grass in your fields for your livestock, and you shall eat and be full.